How to personalize complex journeys for an exceptional customer experience

 In this respect, it’s not much different from most other sectors.
 We’re all striving to stand out from the crowd.

-AI-powered product recommendations are a must-have here.
-Using these, you can showcase your hottest related items.
+AI-powered product recommendations play a vital role in enhancing the travel customer experience.
+Using these, you can showcase tailored destination recommendations, hotel and activity suggestions, and personalized travel itineraries.
+These recommendations can be delivered through websites, mobile apps, or email marketing campaigns.
 Airbnb frequently employs this tactic to feature their most popular stays in the area users are researching.

 Dynamic content is also a powerful tool to easily personalize your messaging.
 Displaying different content based on destination preferences helped Copa Airlines generate a 14% boost in revenue from its personalized email campaigns.